 By Amy Levenson Krumholz | Contributor

-Now is the perfect time to get your closet, and your wardrobe, in tip top shape.
-As a stylist, these are my go-to guidelines to achieve a stress free and workable wardrobe.
+Now is the perfect time to get your closet and your wardrobe in tip-top shape.
+Here are some expert guidelines to achieve a stress-free and easy-to-access wardrobe.

 • You must LOVE and WEAR every item in your closet.